ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Create all game assets
 - Download artwork from the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database) or IGN if not found in the database
 - Automatically contribute game artwork from IGN and reports missing artwork to the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database)
-- Install [BBN Launcher](https://github.com/pcm720/bbnl) into every game partition, making games bootable from the Game Channel
+- Creates [BBN Launcher](https://github.com/pcm720/bbnl) partitions, making games bootable from the PSBBN Game Channel

 To add or delete games, simply add or remove them from the `games` folder on your computer, then run the script again to synchronise.
 All games are kept in alphabetical order and grouped by series in the Game Channel on PSBBN.